pimms/Pim/README.md

 >OpenGL32.lib;Pim.lib;

-And you're good to go!
+And you're ALMOST good to go!

+Finally under the project properties, navigate yourself to "C/C++"->"Code Generation".
+Under the "Runtime Library" pane, set the value to be "/MTd" for the Debug Configuration, and "/MT" for the Release Configuration.
+If you're getting spammed with error messages, that is probably the reason.

 ## 5. Your first project ##